yandex-cloud/docs/en/ydb/quickstart.md

       Where
       * `--resource-preset STR`: The configuration of node computing resources.
 Possible values are listed in the "Configuration name" column of the [Computing resources](concepts/index.md#resource-presets) table on the page with information about DBs.
       * `--storage STR`: The media type and number of storage groups in `type=<type>,groups=<groups>` format.
 For the `ssd` type, a single storage group can store up to 100 GB of data.
       * `--public-ip`: A flag indicating that public IP addresses are assigned.
-Without it, you can't connect to the DB you have created, from the internet.
+Without it, you can't connect to the DB you create from the internet.
       * `--network-name STR`: The name of the cloud network to create the DB in.
 You can specify the `default` network.
       * `--async`: The asynchronous DB creation flag.